wittfabian/djangae/README.md

 ## Unique Constraint Checking

+**IMPORTANT: Make sure you read and understand this section before configuring your project**

 Djangae by default enforces the unique constraints that you define on your models.
 It does so by creating so called "unique markers" in the datastore.
 Unique constraint checks have the following caveats...